-The Depositary of the Company is Northern Trust Global Services SE (UK Branch), a UK branch of a European public limited liability company, registered on 1 March 2019 with registered number B232281.
-Northern Trust Global Services SE registered office is 6, Rue Lou Hemmer L - 1748 Senningerberg, Luxembourg and the Depositary's principal place of business is at 50 Bank Street, London E14 5NT, United Kingdom.
+The Depositary of the Company is Northern Trust Investor Services Limited, a private limited company, incorporated on 29 April 2020 with company number 12578024.
+Its registered office and principal place of business is at 50 Bank Street, London E14 5NT.